heron-mc/heron-mc/trunk/docsrc/primers/heron-primer.rst

 The default and most often used Heron layout is to fill the browser window with the top level (often `Panel`) component from a `Heron.layout` as seen in most examples.
-Underneath this uses an ExtJS `ViewPort` panel, a `Panel` that fills the body page lement.
+Underneath this uses an ExtJS `ViewPort` panel, a `Panel` that fills the body page element.

 But there are two other main "modes" through which we can structure a Heron app: